Updated: November 25, 2020

-These questions are our most frequently asked concerning consulting services.
+These questions are our most frequently asked concerning our consulting services.
 Though we try to provide as much information as possible, you may have a question not included here.
 Please feel free to contact us.
-You may also call (202) 642-1287 to speak with a consultant at Informed Fed.

-Not in most cases of personnel matters.
-In fact, you can even have a friend, family member, or coworker represent you directly or indirectly since you are most likely dealing with an “administrative matter.”
-It is a common misconception only attorneys or the union can represent you.
-For example, you can hire a consultant to assist you before the MSPB, EEOC, or even at arbitration (with permission of union for arbitration).
+Attorneys are not required in cases involving personnel matters (federal, state, or local), though you may prefer an attorney and that’s ok.
+In fact, you can even have a friend, family member, or coworker represent you directly or indirectly since you are most likely dealing with an administrative matter.
+It is a common misconception only attorneys or the union can represent or advise federal employees in personnel matters.
+For example, you can hire a consultant to assist you before the MSPB, EEOC, FLRA, OSC, or even at arbitration because we are consultants, not your direct representative.
 In some cases, you may want to hire a consultant to handle every aspect of your case.
-To save even more money, you can retain a consultant to consult with you or just prepare your MSPB appeal, write a grievance response, write your response to a proposed action, review your documents, prepare your post-arbitration brief, etc..
+To save even more money, you can retain a consultant to consult with you or just prepare your MSPB appeal, write a grievance response, write your response to a proposed action, prepare you for your oral response to a deciding official, review your documents, prepare your post-arbitration brief, etc..
 If it is determined by the consultant at anytime you need an attorney, you will be advised accordingly.

 Why Should I Hire a Consultant and Not Use a Union Steward?

-In short order, we do what unions cannot.
-While we are all strong union supporters, and some of us were once union officials, it has been our experience most federal unions at the local level of operations are simply incapable at representing members in serious matters such as adverse actions (removals and suspensions greater the fourteen days), EEO complaints, serious investigations, non selection matters, and disciplinary actions.
+In short order, we do what most unions cannot.
+While we are all strong union supporters, and some of us were once union officials, it has been our experience most federal unions at the local level of operations are simply incapable of representing members in serious matters such as adverse actions (removals and suspensions greater the fourteen days), EEO complaints, serious investigations, non selection matters, and disciplinary actions.
+This is particularly pertinent now as federal unions recently lost their Official Time under Executive Order 13837.
+Though portions of the Executive Order were overturned (later reinstated), most union officials had already retired or given up their positions.
 There are rare exceptions.
 However, chances are your union is not the exception.
-Our consultants receive top level third-party training throughout the year and have significant academic and professional credentials.
+Our consultants receive top-level third-party training throughout the year and have significant academic and professional credentials.
 They practice in this field on a daily basis, a requirement to be in our group.
-Regardless, we would like to work with your union in representing you if at all possible and many unions will even pay our fees or reimburse you for our fees.
+Regardless, we would like to work with your union in assisting you if at all possible.
+Many unions will even pay our fees or reimburse you for our fees.

 Who Will Provide the Consultation?